luin/express-promise/README.md

         res.send(fs.readFile.promise(__dirname + '/package.json', 'utf-8'));
     });

+### Skip traverse

+As a gesture to performance, when traverse an object, we call `toJSON` on it to reduce the properties we need to traverse recursively.
+However that's measure has some negative effects.
+For instance, all the methods will be removed from the object so you can't use them in the template.

+If you want to skip calling `toJSON` on an object(as well as stop traverse it recursively), you can use the `skipTraverse` option.
+If the function return `true`, express-promise will skip the object.

+    app.use(require('express-promise')({
+      skipTraverse: function(object) {
+        if (object.hasOwnProperty('method')) {
+          return true;
+        }
+      }
+    }))

 ## Libraries
 express-promise works well with some ODM/ORM libraries such as [Mongoose](http://mongoosejs.com) and [Sequelize](http://sequelizejs.com).
 There are some examples in the /examples folder.